jtribe/ios-tools/README.md

 #### 2. Login to Team in Xcode
 Once an App ID is set up in the developer centre, navigate to XCode and make sure you are signed into your Team's Apple ID.
 You can check if you have already done this by navigating to Xcode and selecting `Xcode -> Preferenes -> Accounts` and checking if your team appearing under the subheading "Apple IDs". if it doesn't, add it, by selecting the "+" button and entering the authentication details.

-#### 3. Create Private Certificates Repository
+#### 3. Create/Select Private Certificates Repository
-You will now need to set up a private git repository, which is where your code signing documents will be securely kept.
-Navigate to the site where you wish to host this repository (e.g. github, bitbucket) and create an empty repository.
-The recommended name is "{PROJECT_NAME}-Certificates".
+If this is the first app created this client/team, then you will need to set up the certificates repository.
+This is where your code signing documents will be securely kept.
+One repository should be used for all apps for a given client, so if an app exists for this client/team re-use the existing one and skip this step.
+Navigate to the site where you wish to host this repository (github is now the preferred host, not bitbucket, since we have unlimited private repos now) and create an empty repository.
+The recommended name is "{CLIENT_NAME}-Certificates".

 #### 4. Create Everything Using `match`

-- Run the following: `bundle exec match init` (Provide private certificates SSH URL when prompted)
+- Run the following: `bundle exec match init` (Provide private certificates SSH URL when prompted).
+There is no harm running this command with an existing certificate repo, it won't overwrite your existing certificates.
+However you could probably just copy the `Matchfile` from an existing project instead.
-- Open `Matchfile` and replace the url with your private certificates URL
 - Create a file named `Appfile` and add the following...

 ```